brianfitzgerald/style_aligned_comfy/README.md

 # StyleAligned for ComfyUI

-Implementation of the [StyleAligned](https://style-aligned-gen.github.io/) paper for ComfyUI.
+Implementation of the [StyleAligned](https://style-aligned-gen.github.io/) technique for ComfyUI.

-This implementation is split into two different nodes:
+This implementation is split into two different nodes, and does not require any additional models or dependencies.

 #### StyleAligned Reference Sampler